Husband and wife found guilty of abusing maid, who climbed out onto window ledge to escape

 According to Ms Kaur, Farha scolded her: "Why are you asking me this?
 Who are you in this house?"

-She then slapped Amandeep and pushed her to the floor, hitting her calves with the broomstick and grabbing her by the neck.
+She then slapped Ms Kaur and pushed her to the floor, hitting her calves with the broomstick and grabbing her by the neck.
 She then pushed her against the wall.

 THE DAY SHE RAN AWAY